olin/studentgovernment/bylaws.md

 1. a Representative for Campus Services
 2. a Representative to Advancement
-3. a Representative to Admissions and the Office of Student Affairs and Resources
+3. a Representative to the Office of Admission and Financial Aid and the Office of Student Affairs and Resources
 4. a Representative for Curriculum and Faculty
 5. a Representative for Intercollegiate Affairs